The Exterminating Angel

 Buñuel’s satirical humor pervades the movie, always exposing the incivility that hides beneath the veneer of politeness in high society.
 The rich bring their troubles on themselves and fail to learn from their punishments.
 The most irreverent joke is the unspoken irony in the three closets on one side of the salon, each door bearing a painted image: an archangel, the Virgin Mary, and a saint with a halo and a monastic robe.
 The closet behind the archangel is filled with vases which the entrapped characters use for toilets.
 Behind the Virgin Mary they store the dead body of Sergio, and the amorous couple Eduardo and Beatriz hides for privacy behind the monk.
 Behind each door therefore is a taboo: toilets, death, and sex, and the joke is that the figure on each door can never partake in that taboo.
 An angel cannot use a toilet, Mary never dies, and a monk can never enjoy sex.

-Going from the salon to the church, the characters move from a private world to the public sphere, from the microcosmic scale to the macrocosmic.
-While they were stuck in the house the police outside kept a genteel order, but at the end the police do what they actually wish and massacre the whole crowd.
+From the salon to the church, the characters transfer from a private world to the public sphere, from a microcosm to a macrocosm.
+While they were stuck in the house the police kept a genteel order outside, but at the end the police reveal their inner impulse, massacring the whole crowd.
 Likewise the sheep, which entered the salon only because they were chased by a bear, now enter the church willingly.
 Like the humans, they walk freely to their doom.
-The Exterminating Angel says that the reality of our world is even more dire than the nightmare that passed in the salon, but at least, in that one moment of togetherness, the movie points the way out.
+The Exterminating Angel says that the reality of our world is more dire than the long nightmare in the salon, but at least, in that one moment of togetherness, the film points the way out.
 If only people would connect to each other as the guests do for those few minutes, so many social problems would vanish.

 CONNECTIONS: